Reducing, reusing, and recycling is easy, so why aren’t we doing it more often?

 From the kid’s toys to the bathroom to the wardrobe, Lucy and Nicky found some great ways to reduce waste.
 Here are 7 ways to reduce waste in your home:

-2. Do a rubbish audit to keep track of all the plastic that comes into your life over two weeks.
+It’s a great way to keep track of all the plastic that comes into your life over two weeks.
 Then start identifying ways to stop it coming into your house in the first instance.

 For more ways to reduce the plastic in your life, check out Lucy’s book, Turning the Tide on Plastic.